Studio

 Mr. Pfannschmidt began his musical study with violin and piano while still in elementary school.
 He switched from violin to viola as a young teenager.
 He has also studied voice, harp and harpsichord.
 In the end, he chose to focus on the viola, because of its rich tone and unusual repertoire--and the employment prospects were much better!

 He completed his last two years of pre-college musical training at the Interlochen Arts Academy.
 From there he went to the Peabody Conservatory, where he graduated with a Bachelor of Music degree in Viola Performance.
-He earned his Master of Music degree from The Catholic University of America.
+He earned his Master of Music degree from The Catholic University of America on a half-tuition scholarship.
 He was also the recipient of a String Quartet Fellowship at the University of Maryland, College Park, where he completed one year of doctoral studies.
 His principal teachers were David Holland, Karen Tuttle, Jody Gatwood and Gerald Fischbach.
-Always looking to improve his skills as a teacher, Mr. Pfannschmidt has taken teaching courses from Ronda Cole and Rebecca Henry, with ongoing education at conferences and workshops, including 2 Rolland Workshops, 2 ASTA National Conferences, 2 American Viola Society Congresses and 2 Early Music on Modern Instruments workshops.
+Always looking to improve his skills as a teacher, Mr. Pfannschmidt has taken teaching courses from Ronda Cole and Rebecca Henry, with ongoing education at numerous conferences and workshops.
 In addition, he has added music theory instruction to his studio offerings, using the Ultimate Music Theory curriculum.
 He is an Ultimate Music Theory Certified teacher and has also completed the Ultimate Music Theory Complete Course, earning First Class Honors with Distinction on all of his exams.

 He has been a violist in the National Philharmonic for more than 35 years.
 He is a former principal violist of the Gettysburg (Pennsylvania) Chamber Orchestra.
 For most of the 1990's, he was a violist in the US Marine Chamber Orchestra and regularly performed for White House functions.